aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/05-create-a-dataflow.md

    >**Note** In addition to configuring settings, permission should be granted to all content creators to consume the dataflow.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-   > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+   > - Hit the Validate button for the corresponding task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Exercise 3: Consume a dataflow